 The federal government so far has done little by comparison and has opposed California's tailpipe regulations, contending they tread on its authority over vehicle mileage standards.

 But some major corporations are urging the federal government to cap emissions because they say it makes sense for the economy and the environment to start cutting emissions soon.
-The companies include several who face significant financial burdens if greenhouse gases are regulated

 the companies formed the alliance with environmental groups out of a mix of social responsibility and long-range business planning, said PG&e spokesman Shawn Cooper.